zombodb/zombodb/INDEX-MANAGEMENT.md

 Running a standard `VACUUM` on a table with a ZomboDB index does the minimum amount of work to remove dead rows from the backing Elastisearch index and shoud happen in a reasonable amount of time (depending, of course, on the update frequency).

 Running a `VACUUM FULL` on a table with a ZomboDB index, on the otherhand, is functionally equilivant to running a `REINDEX` on the table, which means a `VACUUM FULL` could take a long time to complete.

+For tables with a ZomboDB indexes that are frequently UPDATEd, it's important that autovacuum be configured to be as aggressive as your I/O subsystem can afford.
+This is because certain types of ZomboDB queries need to build an "invisibility map", which necessitates looking at every heap page that is not known to be all-visibile.